 - employee uniforms (in some cases)

-All the elements listed above should be put into a brand book.
+When making your logo and developing a visual identity, all the elements listed above should be put into a brand book.
 It’s a useful tool for every graphic designer and marketer in your company, as it contains a set of rules to follow in brand communication.

 Step six: Maintaining brand awareness